Surfactant-induced migration of a spherical drop in Stokes flow: Solution

-By the linearity of the Stokes equations, the drop migration arises as a superposition of that due to the flow about a clean drop, and that due to the flow driven by the Marangoni stresses \cite{Blawzdziewicz-Vlahovska-Loewenberg:2000}.
-The clean drop velocity field gives rise to slip, but no lateral migration \cite{Nadim-Stone:1991}:
+By the linearity of the Stokes equations, the perturbation in the imposed Poiseuille flow around the surfactant-covered drop may be given as a superposition of two components.
+The first is a flow about a clean, surfactant--free drop placed in the Poiseuille flow.
+The second is a flow driven by Marangoni stresses arising from non-uniform surfactant coverage of a drop in a quiescent fluid \cite{Blawzdziewicz-Vlahovska-Loewenberg:2000}.
+In similar fashion, the drop migration may be decomposed into

+The velocity perturbation due to a clean spherical drop gives rise to slip, but no lateral migration \cite{Nadim-Stone:1991}:

-To determine the surfactant contribution $\bU^\surf_{\mig}$, we solve for the velocity fields corresponding to the surfactant-covered drop using the formalism developed by B{\l}awzdziewicz \emph{et al.}\ \cite{Blawzdziewicz-Vlahovska-Loewenberg:2000}.
+Note that $\bU^\cd_{\mig}$ is normalized by $\alpha a^2$, so the dimensional slip velocity depends on the flow curvature.
+To determine the surfactant contribution $\bU^\surf_{\mig}$, we solve for the velocity field about the surfactant-covered drop using the formalism developed by B{\l}awzdziewicz \emph{et al.}\ \cite{Blawzdziewicz-Vlahovska-Loewenberg:2000}.
 In the original work, the method was applied to the dynamics of a stationary surfactant-covered drop in a linear flow.
-We have generalized the approach to treat a migrating drop in higher-order flows.
-Owing to the spherical symmetry of the problem, all quantities are represented in terms of spherical harmonics (Appendix~\ref{Ap:vel fields}).
-Accordingly, the surfactant concentration $\Gamma$ is expanded in scalar harmonics
+We have generalized the approach to treat a translating drop in higher-order flows.
+Owing to the spherical symmetry of the problem, all quantities are represented in terms of spherical harmonics (see Appendix~\ref{Ap:vel fields} for definitions).
+Accordingly, the surfactant concentration $\Gamma$ is expanded in scalar harmonics \refeq{spher harmonics}